-The Indian solar photo voltaic system market and the solar inverter market are projected to reach volumes of X MW and X MW by 2023, exhibiting a CAGR of X% and X% during 2018-2023 respectively.
+The Indian solar photo voltaic system market and the solar inverter market are projected to reach volumes of 80,000 MW and 19,981 MW by 2023, exhibiting a CAGR of 26.9% and 14.5% during 2018-2023 respectively.
 A solar panel refers to a collection of solar cells which is employed to generate electricity using sunlight as the energy source.
 A solar inverter, on the other hand, is a device which helps in converting the direct current produced by the solar panels into alternating current.
 This current is then supplied to either storage batteries, power grids or houses for operating various appliances.
 Several efforts are being made by the Government of India to harness renewable sources, such as wind, solar, geothermal, etc. for energy production due to their easy availability.
 Amongst these, solar power is amongst the fastest developing segment, owing to the suitable geographical location of India which offers an ample supply of sunlight throughout the year.

 Indian Solar Electric System and Inverter Market Trends:

 - The Indian government is encouraging the use of renewable sources of energy like solar, wind, etc. so as to decrease the dependency on non-renewable sources and reduce their carbon footprint.
 As a result, the Government has undertaken several initiatives including the Solar Rooftop Scheme, Jawaharlal Nehru National Solar Mission and Solar Energy Subsidy Scheme which are catalyzing the demand for solar power systems in the region.

 - Solar power systems are currently available in various forms such as off-grid solar power system, grid inter-tied solar power system with battery backup, and grid inter-tied solar power system without battery backup.
 According to their requirements, the consumers can easily choose from these varieties and install the system in their houses or office buildings.